lah7/gtk3-classic/README.md

 In future
 ---

-* File chooser: less "gnomish" appearance, like in GTK2.
 * File chooser and color chooser: use classic menu instead of popovers as context menus.
 * Message dialogs: restore classic appearance like in GTK2.
 * Context menus: restore icons in some places.
-* Dialogs: use standard icons instead of symbolic icons in some places.

 Credits
 ---